pchemguy/SQLiteC-for-VBA/SQLiteADO-Core.md

 ### ILiteADO

-ILiteADO formalizes LiteADO’s interface, and it represents the main database-associated object.
+ILiteADO formalizes LiteADO's interface, and it represents the main database-associated object.
 ILiteADO provides a unified high-level interface for interactions with SQLite databases, including opening/closing database connections, query execution methods, and transaction control.
 The two other groups of SQLiteADO classes take an ILiteADO object as a dependency.
 Originally a part of the SQLiteADO package, those classes can now be used by SQLiteC via its implementation of ILiteADO.

 ### ADOlib